-- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities; - · Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and - Level 3 Inputs that are not based on observable market data.
+- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and - Level 3 Inputs that are not based on observable market data.

-During the three months ended September 30, 2022, there were no transfers of amounts between fair value levels.
+During the Reporting Period, there were no transfers of amounts between fair value levels.